Hackpro-Team/choco-packages/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch from `main`
+1. Create a feature branch from `main`
-3. Make your changes
+2. Make your changes
-4. Build and test the package locally
+3. Build and test the package locally
-5. Submit a Pull Request
+4. Submit a Pull Request

 > **Note:** The `main` branch is protected.
 All changes must go through a Pull Request.

-## Workflows

-This repository uses GitHub Actions for automated package publishing.
-To configure:

-1. Create an [environment](https://github.com/HackproTm/choco-packages/settings/environments) called `Push-Packages`
-2. Add the environment secret `CHOCOLATEY_API_KEY`

 ## License